Program Specialist for Equity and Community Connections

 - Contribute to community-building initiatives, including supporting active usage of the campus Intercultural Center.

-- Provide general and career coaching; serve as an Equity Coach for students in the ARISE program.
+- Serve as an Equity Coach for students in the ARISE program.

 - Assist with targeted communication efforts to get students engaged in meaningful experiential learning and community engagement/service opportunities, especially students historically underrepresented in particular fields.